kislerdm/pulumi-neon/docs/_index.md

   project:
     type: neon:resource:Project
     properties:
-      name: myproject
+      name: myProjectProvisionedWithPulumiYamlSDK
 ```

 2. Run `pulumi up -f`
-3. Examine the Neon console: it's expected to see a new project there.
+6. Examine the Neon console: it's expected to see a new project called "myProjectProvisionedWithPulumiYamlSDK".